Parenting: Are you sharing too many photos of your kids on social media?

-When I first had my son Keegan I was weary about sharing photos of him online.
+When I first had my son, Keegan, I was wary about sharing photos of him online.
 In fact, I wouldn’t share any at all.
 I was told it was a slippery slope, difficult to stop once you got started.
 But as my son grew older, I loosened up a bit.
 I’m not sure why.
 Maybe I was lonely at home with a baby or maybe it felt less risky because everyone was doing it.

 I don’t post all the time, but in those proud parenting moments, I’m not afraid to digitally brag with an extra adorable snapshot.
 However, according to experts, as the first generation to be quite so loose with privacy, especially when it comes to our kids, it’s time to take a closer look at the repercussions of sharing photos online.